univention/univention-portal/frontend/docs/feature-toggles.md

   variable `PORTAL_SERVER_FEATURE_TOGGLES` has to be set accordingly.

-## Why we use Feature Toggles to use native html list?
+## Why we use Feature Toggles to use native html list? -> native_html_list

-Changing `div` to `ul` / `li` can be a breaking change because customers might use the selectors to adjust themes.
+Changing `div` to `ul` / `li` is a breaking change because customers might use the selectors to adjust themes.
+Therefore we keep two versions: the original where everything is as it was and the new feature, where lists are actually list and the editmode is also accessible